Pfleger: March down Dan Ryan will go on despite ISP, CPD opposition

 Community activist Trevon Bosley, 20, led march organizers in ripping up the ISP statement threatening arrests at the end of the conference.
 Bosley's brother, Terell was killed in 2006.

-"People get shot every day in Chicago, as well as people get arrested, so if we have to disrupt...we'll do just that," Bosley said.
+"People get shot every day in Chicago, as well as people get arrested for minor problems to no problems in the city, so if we have to disrupt it for a cause that we believe in, we're ready to do that," Bosley said.

 In a statement released Tuesday, Illinois State Police representatives said they "are warning pedestrians not to enter any expressways in Illinois, or they will face arrest and prosecution."